Plant Brainrot Simulator Mutations Guide

 When should you mutate your plants? (best timing)

-• Don’t mutate too early if you still replace plants frequently
+Don’t mutate too early if you keep replacing plants.

 Reversion Fruit: how it works (and why it matters)

-Reversion Fruit is the “undo button” for mutations.
-It can only be used on a mutated plant, and it reverts the plant back to its original (non-mutated) state.
+Reversion Fruit is the mutation undo button.
+You use it on a mutated plant, and it reverts the plant back to its original (non-mutated) state.

 Reversion is useful when: